 This is not a new idea.
-Since the dawn of man people have worked together and found solutions collectively.
+Since the dawn of man, people have worked together and found solutions collectively.
 Socrates used dialogue to come closer to the truth - challenging other peoples’ beliefs and his own.
-So, is collective intelligence just a fancy way of saying we should work together, talk more together?
+Is collective intelligence just a fancy way of saying we should work together and talk more together?

-Another significant change is data and how it allows us to analyze and systemize knowledge about the smartness of crowds.
+Another significant change is data and how it allows us to analyze and systemize knowledge about crowds' smartness.
 This has brought new insights about when groups of people are collectively intelligent and when they’re not.
-For example, group think – that individuals in a group choose to agree for the sake of harmony and consensus - is seldom conducive to create smart crowds.
+For example, group think – that individuals in a group choose to agree for harmony and consensus - is seldom conducive to creating smart crowds.

 Market prices and stock exchanges are good examples of collective intelligence in action.
-When the news of the coronavirus hit the press, markets immediately reacted and interpreted what this meant for industries and companies.
+When the coronavirus's news hit the press, markets immediately reacted and interpreted what this meant for industries and companies.
 By investing or disinvesting, agents all around the globe signaled their updated beliefs and market outlook.

 All investment decisions – buying and selling of stocks - collectively translate into continuously updated stock prices (Hayek, 1945).

 So, what specifically is this thing called collective intelligence?
-The answer to that question depends on the research context, but it implies that as a collective we reach better solutions or make more accurate predictions than we normally would be able to as individuals (Page, 2008).
+The answer to that question depends on the research context.
+Still, it implies that as a collective, we reach better solutions or make more accurate predictions than we normally would be able to as individuals (Page, 2008).
 This result builds on the idea that relevant information is fragmented and spread out.
-Just think about the complexities and ongoings in global markets.
-No single expert knows-it-all.
+Just think about the complexities and ongoings in global markets—no single expert knows-it-all.

 Another key component is diversity.
 A diverse group of people who can add different pieces of information, different perspectives are more likely to solve a difficult problem.
 Complex problems require the ability to approach a problem from different angles.
 With the right perspective, a complex problem becomes simpler.